typedb/typedb/docs/pages/academy/1-GRAKN-intro/1-grakn-intro.md

 For this lesson, the exercises are quite free-form, so feel free to answer them as you see fit:

-  * What are the main components of a knowledge graphd systems?
+  * What are the main components of a knowledge graph systems?

   * What differentiates a knowledge graph from a database?